-Based on currently available data, the estimated annual mortality rate incidental to commercial fisheries (0) is not known to exceed 10% of the PBR (8) and, therefore, can be considered to be insignificant and approaching a zero mortality and serious injury rate.
-The annual level of human-caused mortality and serious injury (52) is not known to exceed the PBR (77) nor the IWC quota (67).
-The Western Arctic bowhead whale stock has been increasing in recent years.
-However, the stock is classified as a strategic stock because bowhead whale is listed as "endangered" under the Endangered Species Act (ESA), and therefore it is designated as "depleted" under the MMPA.
-The development of criteria for recovery of large whales in general (Angliss et al., 2002) and bowhead whales in particular (Shelden et al. 2001) and will be used in the next 5-year evaluation of stock status.
+Based on currently available data, the estimated annual mortality rate incidental to commercial fisheries (0.2) is not known to exceed 10% of the PBR (8.9) and, therefore, can be considered to be insignificant and approaching a zero mortality and serious injury rate.
+The annual level of human-caused mortality and serious injury (58) is not known to exceed the PBR (89) nor the IWC quota (67).
+The Western Arctic bowhead whale stock has been increasing in recent years; the current preliminary estimate of 9,860 is between 43% and 95% of the estimated pre-exploitation abundance of 10,400-23,000.
+However, the stock is classified as a strategic stock because bowhead whale is listed as "endangered" under the Endangered Species Act (ESA), and therefore also designated as "depleted" under the MMPA.
+The development of criteria for recovery of large whales in general (Angliss et al. 2002) and bowhead whales in particular (Shelden et al. 2001) and will be used in the next 5-year evaluation of stock status.